 While legal documents give you the right to take over in the event your loved one is incapacitated, it may be prudent for you to step in before things become too extreme.
 Checking in regularly and in simple ways can help.
 When you visit your parents, look around to see if there are big stacks of mail or unfamiliar bills sitting around.
 When you talk on the phone, note if your parent seems more forgetful.
 Ask if you can help or offer to take something over to lighten their load.

 We love our parents and we have good intentions to honor their dignity, so as they enter their declining years we can be hesitant to step in – particularly because things happen so gradually.
 But in our experience, the sooner you get involved, the easier it is to ensure you fulfill your parents’ wishes and uphold their legacy.

 We’re here to help every step of the way.
+Our family office wealth management services are designed to cohesively coordinate your family’s affairs into a unified vision for wealth and well-being.
 Reach out to your Bartlett advisor to discuss your family’s circumstances.

 Laura L. Humphrey, Certified Financial Planner® and Accredited Domestic Partnership Advisor®, has more than 28 years of investment experience, coupled with her strong leadership track record, make her an important asset to the Bartlett team of wealth management professionals.
 At Bartlett, Laura works primarily with high net worth individuals and their families, providing investment planning and advisory services.
 Learn more about Laura

 Melissa Mabley Martin is a Certified Financial Planner® and Certified Divorce Financial Analyst®.
 As a Wealth Advisor, Melissa assists with a broad range of planning issues including retirement planning, tax planning and estate planning.
 She is particularly experienced in developing financial strategies related to major life events such as death or divorce.
 Learn more about Melissa